 2. Make sure a garage sale is your best option

-As a general rule of thumb, eBay is great for collectable, higher-value or easy-to-ship items.
+As a general rule of thumb, eBay is great for collectible, higher-value, or easy-to-ship items.
 Things that are name-brand or items that have a larger price tag will find the best buyer on eBay (provided you’ve sold before and have a decent rating).

-If eBay seems a little overwhelming, upscale consignment shops are sometimes an option for clothing or brand name goods.
-Handbags, coats and even home décor can fetch great returns.
+If eBay seems little overwhelming, upscale consignment shops are sometimes an option for clothing or brand-name goods.
+Handbags, coats, and even home décor can fetch great returns.

 3. Set prices to sell

 Get some tags and mark items to move.
 Be prepared to make some deals and throw in some extra items to sweeten the deal.
 Garage sales are often hit heavily in the morning (when the selection is best) and then start to dwindle down as the day wears on.
 You can attract shoppers throughout the day by advertising 50% off at a set time of day or 2-for-1 deals to keep things moving.

 Keep items marked with large, clear prices.
 Buyers will pull over if they see something that looks like a great bargain.
 Be sure to provide shopping bags or boxes for your shoppers.
 Keep some newspaper handy to wrap up breakable treasures.

 Does your neighborhood have an annual garage sale?
 Is the local fair in town and driving traffic through your area?
 Is there an art walk in your neighborhood?
 These are the times to plan your sale.
 Base your marketing on the times when your town is most popular.

 If you live in a college town, consider a sale the weekend that campus opens to attract students seeking furnishings and décor.
 The weekend that everyone goes home after graduation can also work because bargain shoppers will be searching for deals that college students leave at the curb as they unload their dorm rooms.